Bop2000/DANTE/eval_synthetic_func/Surrogate_Model/README.md

 # Pipeline

-**To conduct evaluations on synthetic functions using surrogate model with DOTS, see `notebooks/DANTE_Rastrigin_200d.ipynb` for detailed instruction**
+**To conduct evaluations on synthetic functions using surrogate model with DANTE, see `notebooks/DANTE_Rastrigin_200d.ipynb` for detailed instruction**

 **Note:** If you can not open it in Github, please download it.